Linuxfabrik/monitoring-plugins/check-plugins/kemp-services/README.md

 Monitors virtual services on a KEMP LoadMaster appliance via its REST API and alerts when any virtual service or its real servers are in a non-operational state.

-**Alerting Logic:**

-* Alerts with configurable severity (WARN or CRIT, default: WARN) when any virtual service reports a "Down" status
-* Services in "Up", "Unchecked", or "Disabled" state do not trigger alerts

 **Data Collection:**

 * Queries the KEMP LoadMaster REST API endpoint `/access/listvs` using Basic authentication